 It’s yours, my love – It’s yours, my muse, I see.

 My third memory stepped off the path from the first two.
 It wasn’t that I didn’t have a good day with Cruz, but there were significant moments that overshadowed that.
-I thought of safety of Ardua we enjoyed being quickly taken over by an oppressive storm.
-I thought of the soldiers we had rescued, and their oppressive attitudes and ways.
-It was a day when I was reminded that nature produces both calm and storms, and human nature produces both love and hate.
+I thought of the safety of Ardua we had been enjoying being quickly taken over by an oppressive storm.
+I thought of the soldiers we had rescued and their oppressive attitudes and ways.
+It was a day when I was reminded that nature produces both calm and storms, beauty and chaos, and that human nature, in like fashion, produces both gentleness and violence, love and hate.
 And sometimes those two are indistinguishable until it’s too late.

 My darling little angel